bxffour/namespaces-go/README.md

 namespaces-go
 =================

-Utilizes linux namespaces to sandbox a given rootfs and open a shell.
+namespaces-go used namespaces to run a shell in a sandboxed environment.
+This is an educational project to grasp how namespaces work.

 ![namespaces-go](https://github.com/bxffour/namespaces-go/blob/main/assets/gif/ns.gif)